nicholaskillin/gloomhaven-hand-manager/README.md

+## This app will be shutting down and no longer support on November 28th, 2022

+This app was built shortly after the worldwide COVID-19 pandemic began.
+I built it because my gaming group was playing through Gloomhaven at the time, and like many other groups, we needed to quickly pivot to find solutions for playing online.
+This gave people without a physical copy of the game the ability to see and manage the different decks of cards they needed to play.

+I have been hosting this app for a few years now on a free platform.
+That platform is removing the free tier.
+Now that the pandemic is over and most people are playing in person again, there are not enough people using this to justify paying monthly for it.

+This is all open source, so anyone that would like to is more than welcome to fork and take ownership of this project.

+If you want to take this over but have some questions feel free to open up an issue in this repo and I will respond.

 ## This code had major spoilers.
 Please don't look at the code if you don't want anything spoiled.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).